 - Use Motivational Interviewing skills, such as open-ended questions and reflective listening, to manage conversations and connect fellow students to assistance, as appropriate

-- Learn about mental health resources on or off campus
+- Learn about mental health resources on and off campus

 - Avoid common conversation pitfalls, such as attempting to diagnose the problem or giving unwarranted advice

-- Care for their own emotional well-being and recognizing when they themselves may need mental health support, thus increasing the likelihood they will seek help
+- Care for their own emotional wellbeing and recognizing when they themselves may need support, thus increasing the likelihood they will seek help

 Throughout the program learners are able to access additional information through “Where to Find Help” and “Helpful Links”, which are embedded in the experience.